 “Watch the Ball!” – as opposed to just what else a player might be doing while playing a game where “ball” is kind of in the name.
 Though, I could see maybe being thrown off by the something shiny of #23’s gold heels.
 Fancy.

-“Run, Run, Run!” always right in the middle of a play that has already been run.
+“Run, Run, Run!” always right in the middle of a running play that has already been run.

 “Pass, Pass, Pass!” the same.